-Ishvara Pranidhana (Ish-VA-ra PRA-knee-DAH-na) is literally translated to English as surrender to all-pervading consciousness.
-The more common translations include surrender or devotion, and the essential concept here is faith in a higher power.
+Ishvara Pranidhana (Ish-VA-ra PRA-knee-DAH-na) is literally translated to English as “renouncing the fruits of action” (thank you Thiru at classicyoga.co.in for this translation!) to all-pervading consciousness.
+The more common translations include surrender or devotion (which we will use for brevity), and the essential concept here is faith in a higher power.
 This surrender is not about giving up hope when you face your problems, but acceptance.
+It helps to recall the full translation from Sanskrit above for the true meaning of this practice: non-attachment to outcomes of our actions.
 Ishvara Pranidhana is typically the most confusing of the Niyamas, especially for new Yogis or those who do not practice outside religions.

 Despite the difficulty of both understanding and incorporating this last of the Niyamas into our lives, it is often one of the most rewarding.
 We all have good days, and we all have bad days.
 The essence of this is allowing the bad days to pass, trying to believe everything happens for a reason, and keeping moving forward in positive directions despite challenges we may face.
 I have called my short temper in the past “Ginger Rage”.
 Tantrum is probably more appropriate… for example very frequently swearing if I get cut off on the highway.
 But has my little tantrum helped the situation at all?